Skip to main content

 When you need to go beyond the standard Jira functionality

-Using Advanced Roadmaps to create issue types above epics
+Using Advanced Planning to create issue types above epics

-Limitations of using Advanced Roadmaps for your Jira hierarchy
+Limitations of using Advanced Planning for your Jira hierarchy

 Using Hierarchy for Jira to extend your Jira issue hierarchy